serhankars/cheatsheets/mongodb.md

 db.comments.<b>find({"a_non_existent_field" : null})</b>
 </pre>

-> Documents are retured in a cursor.
+> Documents are returned in a cursor.
 > Typing "it" every time will return the next set of 20 documents until the collection contains more elements.

 <pre>